 Carex is a large genus, with over 600 species in North America and 150+ in Minnesota alone.
 They are grouped into sections, the species in each group having common traits.
 Carex gravida is in the Phaestoglochin section; some of its common traits are: clump forming, basal sheaths usually fibrous, sheath fronts cross-wrinkled (rugose), leaves hairless and V-shaped in cross-section when young, 3 to 15 stalkless spikes (rarely the lower are branched), terminal spike with staminate flowers at the tip (androgynous), lateral spikes androgynous or all pistillate, perigynia ascending to spreading and flattened on the back side, rounded and spongy at the base, beaked, the beak usually toothed, flattened lens-shaped achenes.

 Carex gravida is distinguished by its somewhat loose sheaths that are slightly thickened at the tip, not cross-wrinkled on the front or barely so and green and white striped on the back, 5 to 15 round to oval spikes, all near the tip, the lowest separated by not more 1½ times the length of the spike, spikes with 15 or fewer perigynia that are spreading to ascending, flattened on the back side, 3.5 to 5.5mm long, thickened and spongy at the base, and yellowish brown at maturity.
 Most similar are Carex cephalophora and Carex cephaloidea, both of which are more often found in deciduous woods and have pistillate scales not more than about half as long as the perigynia, and Carex muehlenbergii, which is usually found in open, sandy soil, and has perigynia more oval in outline and distinctly 9 to 15-veined on the front.
-C. cephalophora has more tightly crowded spikes without any visible separation, sheaths that are tight, and perigynia only 2.5 to 3.2mm long.
+C. cephalophora has more tightly crowded spikes without any visible separation, sheaths that are tight, perigynia only 2.5 to 3.2mm long, and pistillate scales are usually awned.
 C. cephaloidea has sheaths that are consistently cross-wrinkled, and bracts are often absent.
 Some references note 2 varieties of Carex gravida, but these are not recognized in Minnesota.

 Please visit our sponsors